ShamariFeaster/structureJS/README.md

 You can tell structureJS to import files using a call to `structureJS.module()`, `structureJS.config.commons`, or `structureJS.config.globals`.
 The difference between the methods is that if you use `structureJS.module()` you are creating a module that can be accessed by other modules using the `require` function described later.

 The files you declare for import using `structureJS.config.commons` or `structureJS.config.globals` won't be automatically converted to modules unless they are AMD compliant (like jQuery for example).
-That being said, the file declared there can have modules created using`structureJS.module()`.
+That being said, the file declared there can have modules created using `structureJS.module()`.

 #### Multiple Modules In A Single File ####

 This is possible.
 Be aware that you loose the ability to have the import order automatically resolved by structureJS.
 Any intra-file dependencies have to be resolved by you by putting the dependencies above their dependents.

+**NOTE: **Currently, any imports declared using `structureJS.module()` must return a value.

 ### Example Config File ###